 With the MLS, on the other hand, the development team had looked at countless parameters of the enclosures and drivers on the measuring table and discovered a number of small, sometimes tiny points of attack.
 However, underlying problems of the previous designs were not brought to light: “The times when you screw on an adjusting wheel and achieve unbelievable changes are over,” he explains to me.
 But the many details also resulted in a noticeable step forward.

-Thus, the UHQD Graphene woofers from SEAS were better embedded in the housing concept.
+Thus, the UHQD Graphene woofers from SEAS were better integrated with the housing concept.
 The change in weight by coating the diaphragms was enough to optimize the behavior of the 12 drivers.
 In addition, Kessler replaced the previously separate midrange and tweeter ribbons with an identical number of coax ribbons.
-For more control, the nearly groundless drivers are covered with a foil on the back.
+For more control, the nearly massless drivers are covered with a foil on the back.
 Meanwhile, their enormous bandwidth remains intact: The new “211s” also play up to 50 kilohertz.
 Kessler then retuned the crossovers.
 With 24 decibels per octave, they are quite drastic, but in a Line Source, despite a total of 30 drivers, only two crossover frequencies are required at 460 and 2800 hertz.
 The final tuning was the biggest challenge with the MLS MK-II.
 After all, the microphone of the measurement software does not know that it is a line source.
 And so – as always – the constant listening, checking and enjoyable music listening still remains the decisive step …